 How Does Dollar Cost Averaging (DCA) Work?

 DCA works best for investors who want to grow their wealth over the long run and not for somebody who wants to make a quick buck.
 This strategy helps you optimize your capital irrespective of market conditions.

 For instance, investors might get carried away in a rising market and put more of their capital into crypto, only to be disheartened if the market corrects itself right after.
-Similarly, it is difficult for investors to keep on with their investments in a dipping market as they might lose out on good buying opportunities out of fear.
+Similarly, it is difficult for investors to keep on with their investments in a dipping market as they might lose out on good buying opportunities out of fear or finding the best time to enter.
 Dollar-cost averaging in crypto helps you not fall off track despite the market conditions.

 With this method, you accumulate more cryptocurrency when their price is low and less when their value is high.
 While this may mean that you may only get a slice of the pie if crypto is on the rise, the chances of you buying at the wrong moment also drop significantly.

 Let us take an example to understand dollar cost averaging in crypto better

 Let us assume you want to invest $5,000 into Bitcoin, and the price per Bitcoin is $1000.
 However, you don’t want to be hit by the short-term fluctuations in the market, so you decide to do DCA and buy 1 Bitcoin monthly for the next five months.
 For the next five months, the price of Bitcoin goes down by 5% every month.
 In such a scenario, someone who has done DCA would have borne comparatively less loss than someone who invested a lump sum amount.

 Month 1- Amount invested- $1000; Bitcoin price- $1000; Total Bitcoin holding- 1 BTC